Creating a Classroom Community

 A successful classroom community promotes positive social skills and academic achievement.
 Children learn best when they feel they are part of a community, where everyone feels accepted and where individuality is encouraged.
 Creating a classroom community requires planning and practice.
 Foster a sense of belonging where children learn how to participate in class meetings, work collaboratively, and resolve conflicts peacefully with some of these resources.

-Encourage awareness of good manners through literature and creative expression with this lesson plan.
+With this lesson plan, you can encourage awareness of good manners through literature and creative expression.

 A unit on friendship that involves music, crafts, teamwork activities, and identifying shared values and interests